Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Additional Experiments

-We further supplemented the performance of each key component of SUSA on the REVERIE task.
-To ensure fairness, we adopt the same hyperparameter setting ($\lambda_2$=0.8) as used in R2R, though this may be suboptimal for REVERIE.
-As shown in~\cref{tab:reverie-overall}, our previous conclusions are reaffirmed: the DSP module allows the agent to better perceive spatial layouts, thus improving navigation efficiency (SPL).
-The TSU module enhances the agent's understanding of textual semantics, resulting in higher success rates in both navigation (SR) and object recognition (RGS).
-An intriguing phenomenon, as shown in~\cref{tab:reverie-overall}, is observed on the REVERIE dataset: directly incorporating the DSP and TSU modules (\#4) results in an improvement on validation unseen (\eg, SR=55.07, SPL=39.50), while performance on test unseen deteriorates.
-In contrast, the addition of the HRF module (\#5) yields opposite results.
-Overall, the introduction of the HRF module leads to superior navigation performance, both in terms of navigation (SR/SPL) and object grounding (RGSPL).
+We further supplemented the performance of each key component of SUSA on the R2R task.
+As shown in Table~\ref{tab:overall-r2r}, our previous conclusions are reaffirmed: the DSP module allows the agent to better perceive spatial layouts, thus improving navigation efficiency (SPL).
+The TSU module is better at understanding textual semantics, resulting in higher success rates.
+After integrating the DSP and TSU modules, the agent's performance improved significantly (e.g., SR=73.05, SPL=64.85).
+When the HAP module is further introduced, the navigation success rate on R2R increases to 73.95, indicating that contrastive learning further enhances instruction-environment alignment.
+However, its SPL metric remains suboptimal, suggesting that the contrastive learning strategy in the HAP module may excel at accurately aligning the environment with instructions but lacks the capability to optimize the navigation path length.